explodinglabs/jsonrpcserver/README.md

     app.register_blueprint(jsonrpcserver.bp)

 The blueprint will ensure we respond with JSON-RPC every time.
-For example, on 404, we respond HTTP status 404 status along with the JSON-RPC error, *Invalid request*.
+For example, on 404, we respond with http status code 404 along with the JSON-RPC error, *Invalid request*.

 Now create a route to handle the RPC methods: